|

 and they took their seats on the school bus in the morning looking

-at each other in terror that we wouldn’t be here to ride the bus
+at each other in terror that they wouldn’t be here to ride the bus

 home tonight.
 Kennedy was playing a game of nerves and "Brinksmanship"